raiden-network/raiden-service-bundle/README.md

 After cloning the repository the `.env` file needs to be configured.
 A template named `.env.template` is provided.
 Below you find a detailed list of the parameters to be set and their explanations.

 - `SERVER_NAME`: The host domain without protocol prefix `https://` respectively
-- `LETSENCRYPT_EMAIL`: Email addres to use when requesting LetsEncrypt certificates
+- `LETSENCRYPT_EMAIL`: Email address to use when requesting LetsEncrypt certificates
 - `CIDR_ALLOW_METRICS`: Metrics whitelist.
 IP address/network whitelists for access to non-public parts of the service.
 Uses CIDR notation.
 Separate multiple entries with commas.
 Example values: 10.0.0.0/16,10.1.2.3/32 or 10.1.2.3/32.
 - `CIDR_ALLOW_PROXY`: Proxy metrics / management interface whitelist
 - `WORKER_COUNT`: Number of worker processes to start, setting this to the number of CPUs is a good starting point
 - `DATA_DIR`: Data dir location.
-Optional, defaults to ./data in the checkout directory.
+Optional, defaults to ./data in the checkout directory
 - `URL_KNOWN_FEDERATION_SERVERS`: URL to use to fetch federation whitelist - used only for testing
 - `KEYSTORE_FILE`: The keystore file which has to be located in ${DATA_DIR}/keystore
 - `PASSWORD`: Password to decrypt the keystore file
-- `ETH_RPC`: Ethereum RPC URL
+- `ETH_RPC`: Ethereum RPC URL.
+This is used to communicate with the Ethereum blockchain.
+You can either [host a node yourself](https://ethereum.org/en/developers/docs/nodes-and-clients/run-a-node/) or use a service like [Infura](https://infura.io/).
+Regardless, the RSB requires a minimum of 200,000 requests per day and potentially more depending on traffic.
+Please make sure that the chosen service is able to handle this.
 - `PFS_ACCEPT_DISCLAIMER`: TRUE or FALSE if you accept the Pathfinding Service disclaimer or not.
 Read the Disclaimer [here](https://github.com/raiden-network/raiden-services/blob/f4bcb9c289e093754204fe18684e4b57558ea29b/src/pathfinding_service/constants.py#L34)
 - `MS_ACCEPT_DISCLAIMER`: TRUE or FALSE if you accept the Monitoring Service disclaimer or not.
 Read the Disclaimer [here](https://github.com/raiden-network/raiden-services/blob/f4bcb9c289e093754204fe18684e4b57558ea29b/src/monitoring_service/constants.py#L22)
 - `CHAIN_ID`: Chain ID of the connected Ethereum node.